 2. A strategy to retain these customers.

 These principles are the bread-and-butter of customer retention and growth.
-You can't ignore either of them if you want to build a successful company.
+You can't ignore either of them if you want to build a successful company that provides customer satisfaction which in turn breeds customer loyalty and increases customer retention rate.

-Harvard research has found that increasing your customer retention by just 5% can increase your profits by 25% to 95%.
-You need content to show your members that their cash investment is well-spent.
+Harvard research has found that increasing your customers lifetime value and retention by just 5% can increase your profits by 25% to 95%.
+You need content marketing to show your members that their cash investment is well-spent.
 You also need to create value with your subscription or membership offers.

 To create the best subscription marketing strategies, you must start with your customer's buying journey.
-Build a marketing plan, familiarize yourself with your customer churn stats, and develop a plan of action to increase customer retention.
+Build a marketing plan, familiarize yourself with your customer churn stats, use customer feedback and develop a plan of action to increase customer retention.

 Your strategy should include different stages of the customer acquisition and retention process, including: